jgoizueta/nio/README.txt

 internal precision and we asked for a higher precision on the output, which we didn't get.
 Nio refuses to show non-significant digits.

-We can use a placeholder for the digits so that Nio show us something rather than just ignoring the digits:
+We can use a placeholder for the digits so that Nio shows us something rather than just ignoring the digits:

   puts x.nio_write(fmt.insignificant_digits('#'))           -> 0.66666666666666663###